mshortMob/NimbusPi/README.md

 #### Running Locally

-The code based is based around [Three.js](https://threejs.org/) and designed primarily to be run as a local web app.
+The code is based around [Three.js](https://threejs.org/) and designed primarily to be run as a local web app.
 Most features will work on any machine capable of running a simple webserver, php, and chrome.
 Features related to DMX typically require additional configuration to proxy the [OLA](https://www.openlighting.org/ola/tutorials/ola-on-raspberry-pi/) port (9090) to your web port.

 For local development there is no build process, just clone this repo to your webserver's root directoy.
 But do note that these apps use WebRTC's `getUserMedia`, and thus must either be hosted locally or on a site with TLS/SSH enabled.